saprmarks/geometry-of-truth/dataexplorer/index.md

 # The Geometry of Truth: Dataexplorer

-This page contains a plethora of interactive charts for exploring the data from the paper *The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets* by Samuel Marks and Max Tegmark.
+This page contains interactive charts for exploring how large language models represent truth.
+It accompanies the paper *The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets* by Samuel Marks and Max Tegmark (<a href="https://arxiv.org/abs/2310.06824">link</a>).

-The charts on this page are all produced simply by performing PCA to visualize high-dimensional LLaMA-13B representations of our datasets.
+To produce these visualizations, we first extract <a href="https://ai.meta.com/blog/large-language-model-llama-meta-ai/">LLaMA-13B</a> representations of factual statements.
+These representations live in a 5120-dimensional space, far too high-dimensional for us to picture, so we use <a href="https://en.wikipedia.org/wiki/Principal_component_analysis">PCA</a> to select the two directions of greatest variation for the data.
+This allows us to produce 2-dimensional pictures of 5120-dimensional data.
+See this footnote for more details.[^1]

+[^1]: In more detail, we extract LLaMA-13B residual stream representations over the final token of each statement.
+(Note that our statements always end with a period.)
+We center each dataset by subtracting off the mean representation vector; when multiple datasets are involved (e.g. as with `cities` and `neg_cities` in the [negations](#negations) section), we center the representations for each dataset independently; if we hadn't done this, there would be a translational displacement between the two datasets.

 ## Basic datasets